 The Company has continued its support to IIT-Bombay which is a renowned and reputedinstitute for engineering studies.

 The Company has continued its support to the Ashoka University which is devoted totransforming Indian higher education based on the principles of multi disciplinaryeducation delivered by exceptional faculty members and providing ivy-league qualityeducation at an affordable price.
 The liberal education helps develop intellect nurturecritical thinking and provides specialisation with a broader foundation of knowledge.

 The Company extended further support to Aseema an NGO to encourage expression andcreativity in the children studying in municipal schools in Mumbai and make the curriculummore meaningful and fun.
 Aseema's centre at Igatpuri set up for development of tribalchildren learning needs also provides vocational training to help them join mainstreamsociety.

 The Company also extended support to 321 Foundation.
-They are currently present inHyderabad Bangalore and Mumbai and offer 2 year-long programs to school teachers/Management staff with their training skills to achieve their goal of creating modelschools.
-They train teachers through a systematic program with workshops coachingsessions prestige & motivation events.
+They are currently present inHyderabad Bangalore and Mumbai and offer two (2) year-long programs to school teachers/Management staff with their training skills to achieve their goal of creating modelschools.
+They train teachers through a systematic program with workshops coachingsessions prestige and motivation events.

 In accordance with Section 134 of the Companies Act 2013 the Directors state that:

 i. in the preparation of annual accounts all applicable accounting standards have beenfollowed and no material departures have been made from the same;

 ii. accounting policies selected were consistently applied.
 Reasonable and prudentjudgements and estimates have been made so as to give a true and fair view of the state ofaffairs of the Company as on March 31 2019 and of the profit of the Company for theaccounting year ended on that day;